 30s: Baby on Board

 These days, women are having babies well into their 30s, which makes folic acid an important nutrient during this decade.
 Folic acid helps prevent neural tube birth defects such as spina bifida.
-Unfortunately, "Many studies have shown that folic acid is one of those nutrients that we tend to run low in," says Jeannie Moloo, RD.
+Unfortunately, many women don't get enough.

-For women who plan on becoming pregnant, the 2010 Dietary Guidelines recommend consuming 400 micrograms per day of folic acid from fortified foods and/or supplements, in addition to foods high in folate.
+For women who plan on becoming pregnant, the 2015-2020 Dietary Guidelines for Amerians recommend consuming 400 micrograms per day of folic acid from fortified foods and/or supplements, in addition to foods high in folate.
 Many breads, cereals and grain products are fortified with folic acid; fruits and vegetables are good sources of folate.
 If you're trying to get pregnant, your doctor may recommend a folic acid supplement.

 40s: Keeping Score

-The 40s are a good time to be vigilant about eating plenty of fruits and vegetables.
-They're packed with vitamins, minerals, fiber and phytonutrients plus low in fat and calories.
+The 40s are a good time to be vigilant about eating plenty of fruits and vegetables, which contain health-promoting vitamins, minerals and antioxidants.
 Adults need at least 2 cups of fruit and 2½ cups of vegetables a day.
 Explore new tastes by trying a new fruit or vegetable a couple of times a month.

 Try snacking on fruit including apples, bananas and clementines, opt for vegetable-packed, broth-based soups, salads piled with greens and smoothies with berries.
 If you don't like the taste of vegetables raw, try roasting them which makes them sweeter.